- Learning Centre

 - under the Mental Health Act;

-- under Part 4 of the Provincial Court Act (Civil Claims).
+- under Part 4 of the Provincial Court Act (Small Claims).

-A student-at-law may, with leave of the Court, act as counsel in any matter, whether contested or not, before the Court of Appeal, the Court of Queen’s Bench, the Surrogate Court of Alberta or the Provincial Court if:
+A student-at-law may, with leave of the Court, act as counsel in any matter, whether contested or not, before the Court of Appeal, the Court of King’s Bench, the Surrogate Court of Alberta or the Alberta Court of Justice if:

 - the student-at-law is present for the purpose of assisting a member who is that student-at-law’s principal or who is qualified under Rule 55 to be a principal, and